 There has been no greater change for our community than globalization, automation and downsizing of the paper industry.
-The backbone of the local economy - Consolidated Papers, Inc. - sold in 2000.
-By 2005, we had lost 40% of area manufacturing jobs.

 Rebuilding and diversifying our economy has been a top resident priority since 2002.
 To address this significant need in our community, Incourage understood it would require investment in approaches that motivate new thinking and capitalize on existing assets.
-This is generational change.
-It requires flexibility, persistence, innovation, collaboration and a sense of shared destiny among the people and institutions that call this place home.

 We believe there is no asset more important than people, and positive community change happens when individuals have the opportunity to realize their full potential.
-Further, residents who feel a sense of ownership, shared responsibility and shared destiny by virtue of a shared place are essential in shaping an inclusive, sustainable local economy.
+Further, residents who feel a sense of ownership, shared responsibility and shared destiny by virtue of a shared place are essential in shaping a strong local economy.
 We are proud to work with local companies who value the role people play in their business success.

-Incourage has invested and leveraged a total of \$15.4 million to support economic growth and opportunity in our region.
+In total, Incourage has invested and leveraged \$22.3 million to support economic growth and opportunity in our region.